|Full name||Liss Legra|

 No character sheet yet—check back later!

-Liss is strong and savage, with a bit of a god complex.
+Liss is strong and fierce, with a bit of a god complex.
 She believes she could remodel the world in her vision, and only has to learn how and invest effort in it.
 There is no higher power, the only compelling force in the universe is the will to do what it takes to get what you want.
 Her powers of mass-energy conversion have only lent credence to her certainty that the universe itself should bend to her design: with perhaps the most devastating powers in the story, she can essentially turn everyday objects into nuclear bombs, levelling buildings on a whim.

 Having suffered through the capture and occupation of her hometown of Henkor by the Orsandin, Liss is strongly motivated by hatred for imperialism and conquerors, and has pledged to rid her homeland of Orsandin people.
 Determined, cold, and sometimes callous, she has a hardline moral stance, and only affords those she sees as victims the dignity of humans.